hzqst/MetaHookSv/README.md

 3. Go to `\SteamLibrary\steamapps\common\Sven Co-op\svencoop\metahook\configs\`, rename `plugin_svencoop.lst` (or `plugin_goldsrc.lst`) to `plugin.lst` (depending on the engine you are going to run)

-4. Launch game from Steam Game Library or `\SteamLibrary\steamapps\common\Sven Co-op\svencoop.exe`

-* Launch game with launch parameter `-game (gamename)` if you are going to play other games than Sven Co-op, e.g. `svencoop.exe -game valve` or `svencoop.exe -game cstrike`.
-Renaming `svencoop.exe` to something like `cstrike.exe` also works.

-* The new `svencoop.exe` is renamed from `metahook.exe`.
-You could run game from "metahook.exe -game svencoop" however it will cause game crash when changing video settings.
+4. Rename `MetaHook.exe` to `(ModDirectory).exe`, Let's say `svencoop.exe` for Sven Co-op. or `cstrike.exe` for Counter-Strike.

+* Use `MetaHook_blob.exe` instead of `MetaHook.exe` if you are on a legacy GoldSrc engine with buildnum < 4554.

 * Plugins can be disabled or enabled in `\SteamLibrary\steamapps\common\Sven Co-op\svencoop\metahook\configs\plugins.lst`

-* The `SDL2.dll` fixes a bug that the IME input handler from original SDL library provided by Valve was causing buffer overflow and game crash when using non-english IME.
+* The SDL2.dll fixes a bug that the IME input handler from original SDL library provided by valve was causing buffer overflow and game crash when using non-english IME. you don't need to copy it if you don't have a non-english IME.

+* Valve fixed this issue for SDL2 in HL25th patch, you don't have to replace SDL2 if you are running HL25th engine.

 ## Build Requirements